-The goalie’s main objective is to keep the ball out of their net.
+The goalie’s main objective is to keep the ball out of the net.
 Most often, that involves using their hands.

-It is important to know exactly when and where a goalie can or should use their hands.
-To put it simply, a goalie should use their hands any time they need to prevent the ball from going in their net.
+Knowing precisely when and where a goalie can or should use their hands is essential.
+Simply put, a goalie should use their hands any time they need to prevent the ball from going in their net.

-Although the rules are mostly straightforward, not having a good grasp can be detrimental to your team.
-Whether you’re playing, coaching, or watching, make sure you know the specific rules that goalies have.
+Although the rules are primarily straightforward, not having a good grasp can damage your team.
+Whether you’re playing, coaching, or watching, make sure you know goalies’ specific rules.

 Some of the things you’ll learn in this article are: